hhhudson/File-Chuck/README.md

 File Chuck
 ====================

-This a work in progress that transfers file between two computers equipped with monitors and webcams.
+This a work in progress that transfers files between two computers equipped with monitors and webcams.